 NFC technology is new to India, but several small retail outlets have begun using it for their daily transactions.
-Many banks, mobile network operators, vendors and independent companies are already implementing this technology and undertaking trial runs across the country.
+Many banks, mobile network operators, vendors and independent companies are already implementing this technology.
+They undertake trial runs across the country.
 This could be a very well

-The rise of the Internet in rural India. the success of mobile phones and a large unbanked population have created opportunities for payment gateways.
-Futuristic steps like enabling digital payment transactions based on Aadhar numbers could be a game changer if handled effectively.
+The rise of the Internet in rural India, the success of mobile phones and a large unbanked population have created opportunities for payment gateways.
+Also, futuristic steps like enabling digital payment transactions based on Aadhar numbers could be a game-changer if handled effectively.

 Huge developments have taken place through payment gateways and many mobile wallet companies.
 Also, E-commerce players and government initiatives have been focusing on improving the digital payment solutions for rural India.

 Instamojo also has been actively working towards creating a secure online platform for rural small businesses.

 Though India is a cash-based economy, with enough awareness, the transition has started towards the digital economy.